 Prams & Strollers

 Goldfields & Mining

-Cascade Hut trail is a 10km, grade 3 One Way hike located in the Kosciuszko National Park, NSW.
+Cascade Hut trail is a 10km, grade 3 one way hike, located in the Kosciuszko National Park, New South Wales.
 The hike should take approximately 3hrs to complete.

 Cascade Hut trail is one to try in every season.
 In summer, bring your mountain bike or hiking boots: the remote path twists through snowgum woodland and the beauty of Pilot Wilderness Area.
 In winter the trail turns white with snow, offering terrific opportunities for cross-country skiing, snowshoeing or fat biking.
 Spring is marked by the bloom of beautiful wildflowers, heralding the return of warmer months.

 This versatile trail, which is part of the Australian Alps walking track, is great for beginners and experts alike.
 Starting from Dead Horse Gap, on Alpine Way near Thredbo, it’s a 10km ride or walk one-way to historic Cascade Hut, or 20km return.
 If you’re keen for a multi-day challenge, continue along the Pilot Wilderness mountain bike ride, past Tin Mine huts to Nine Mile trail and on to Barry Way – where you’ll need to be collected.

 A high point on the trail, Bob’s Ridge, offers a scenic lookout across the Murray River valley into Victoria, so be sure to bring some binoculars.

 Thredbo-Perisher area of Kosciuszko National Park in the Snowy Mountains region

 The Thredbo-Perisher area is open all year, but some roads and trails may close due to weather conditions or park management issues.
 Kosciuszko Road is closed between Perisher and Charlotte Pass in winter (June to October long weekends).